masari-project/masari-webwallet/ROADMAP.md

 - continue to scan while the page is not focused

 # Bugs & things to improve
-- disable spend tab when view only wallet
 - errors on importing : no windows sometimes
 - password strength : disclaimer but allow not strong password ?
 - triangular distribution over [a,b) with a=0, mode c=b=up_index_limit